Gheorghe Pintilie: Youth and imprisonment

-In early 1944, the authorities took decisions which further divided the party cells—Gheorghiu-Dej and others were sent to a new camp in Târgu Jiu.
+In early 1944, the authorities took decisions which further divided the party cells—Gheorghiu-Dej and others were sent to a camp in Târgu Jiu.
 An eyewitness account by political scientist Pavel Câmpeanu (who was then a young PCR cadre serving time at Caransebeș), Bodnarenko and Chișinevschi became junior leaders of the Caransebeș group, second only to Teohari Georgescu.
 The anti-German coup of August 23, partly organized by Gheorghiu-Dej's military adviser Emil Bodnăraș, took the communist cells into the open; this was shortly after Bodnăraș had deposed and kidnapped the PCR General Secretary, Ștefan Foriș.
 As reported by Câmpeanu, Bodnarenko and Georgescu organized the inmates' march out of the unguarded prison on August 24, and then headed with them by train, to Bucharest.
 According to this account, Bodnarenko resisted attempts to have Câmpeanu negotiate the terms with the Romanian Railways staff, appointing instead Bercu Feldman as PCR representative.
 Câmpeanu then places the future General Pintilie among the paramilitaries manning the PCR front Apărarea Patriotică in Bucharest's Obor neighborhood, during the final days of August; officially, his function was recorded as "Chief of Service No 1 (guarding of buildings and dignitaries)".
 Bodnarenko was then assigned to the Patriotic Combat Formations (FLP), which answered directly to Bodnăraș.
 He was second in command for the FLP's Fifth Section, directly under Simion Bernachi.
 The unit was armed with old carbines, sent over by Colonel Victor Precup.